 We are fortunate to have a large dining hall with extensive seating inside and several tables outside on the porch.
 Tables inside will be spaced accordingly to allow 6 feet of space between campers that are not in the same cabin/pod.
 The grass area leading up to the dining hall will also be utilized for lunch as always and for other meals too if necessary.
 It is our intention to still offer just 2 seatings for each meal to preserve the daily camp schedule as best we we can.
 Our head chef, Pete, is also busy becoming familiar with COVID related food handling policies and best practices as a sorority chef in FL.

 For the past 20 years, our daily schedule has meant campers spending each morning with their own cabin traveling together to the 3 different activities.
 This will not change, allowing cabins to remain within their pod structure.
-Afternoon activities and special events will now also involve no mingling between pods.
+Afternoon activities and special events might also involve no mingling between pods.
 Pod sizes will be determined at a suitable date closer to the summer.

 Like most summer camps, we are fortunate that almost all activities take place outdoors.
 For those activities that often take place indoors, such as dance, arts and crafts and woodshop, we will introduce outdoor alternatives.
 Our Arts and Crafts building already includes a large outdoor deck that campers love to spend time on.